rzachary/rickeyzachary.com/about.md

 I write all the articles in eitehr VSCode or Vim and use code to publish push it to GitHub.
 I am using AWS to host the site and use GitHub Actions to deploy the site and new articles.

+## Contacting Me
+For whatever reason, people may want to contact me.
+I am one-hundred percent on board with being contacted and the best ways of doing so are usually digitally.